AaronOoooo/RadioStationApp/README.md

-# RadioStationApp
+# Paisley Pulse

-Welcome to **RadioStationApp** – your local web portal to discover, search, and stream a wide variety of internet radio stations.
+Welcome to **Paisley Pulse** – your local web portal to discover, search, and stream a wide variety of internet radio stations.
 With a warm, jazzy, and calm design, this app is perfect for setting the mood as you explore your favorite genres.

 ## Features